 To achieve the level of personalization young consumers want, brands need to use segmented marketing to really drill down into their specific audience.
 Data enrichment can help you fill out consumer profiles so you can offer more individualized campaigns, while retargeting campaigns help retain customers with personalized content.

 Seeding the market with gated, exclusive offers specifically designed for student members of Generation Z is a powerful strategy for creating brand loyalty in the growing Gen Z market.
 Most Gen Z won’t be earning a lot yet, and with inflation up, they will be on the hunt for brand discounts.
 In 2022, discounts were the #1 reason why Gen Z engaged with a new brand on social media.
 And when a discount is gated for a specific consumer community, the offer feels more valuable.

 There a few reasons student seed programs are effective Gen Z marketing strategies:

 - When given access to a gated offer, 91% of surveyed students said they would be more likely to shop with a brand.

 - Creating a good brand relationship with students ensures they stay active customers for a long time.
-A study from Deloitte found that college students have a nearly 10-year customer lifecycle preference.

 - Generation Z is highly social.
 Eighty-three percent of Gen Z shoppers said they would likely share a student discount with their friends or family.